dakami/dochro/README.md

    fairly absurd, and it'd be good to demonstrate that.
 Neo4J and Alenka are interesting here (the latter is C++/GPU only, but it's hilariously fast).
+10. Work out what requires root, what requires SYS_PTRACE, and actually tell people rather than forcing them to guess.
+See if Clear Containers as is allows less ... surprising semantics, or could.